Top Predictions & Multifamily Statistics to “Survive Until ’25”

 Resident Apps to Make Convenience an Amenity

 Thanks to smartphones, living in an apartment is an entirely new experience than it was just a short time ago.
-Whether it’s for a more productive lifestyle, an entirely new entertainment experience, or just making sure that you get to work on time, there are many apartment apps out there that make for a better apartment living experience.
+Whether it’s for a more productive lifestyle, a completely new entertainment experience, or just making sure that you get to work on time, many apartment apps out there make for a better apartment living experience.
 Apps are on the upswing, and many can provide remarkable conveniences to residents — everything from doorstep meal delivery to hassle-free packaging and shipping.

 Hardwood floors and resort-style pools are becoming less of a point of differentiation.
 What residents want are modern conveniences over luxury: charging stations in the lobby, pet amenities, effortless recycling, etc. That’s not to say luxury amenities and high-end finishes don’t matter to residents — just that they’re becoming less of a point of differentiation in attracting residents.

 So, how could these apps benefit multifamily properties?
 Raising residents’ awareness of these property management apps conveys your property’s dedication to providing them with as many modern conveniences as possible.
 It’s the customer-centric approach that differentiates properties in today’s cluttered environment.

 1. Blue Apron

 Preparing healthy and delicious weekday meals can be a hassle for busy professionals.
 Blue Apron is an app that delivers fresh farm-sourced ingredients to your doorstep.
 What’s their value proposition?
 Beyond the convenience, Blue Apron is both local and sustainable — two lifestyle trends increasingly important to the millennial and Gen Z demographics.

 Whether it’s fresh Japanese ramen noodles or wild-caught Alaskan salmon, Blue Apron sources ingredients of the highest quality from artisans and suppliers.
-Coupled with fine ingredients, Blue Apron provides comprehensive recipes that allow apartment-dwellers to become expert home chefs by trying new ingredients and cooking techniques every week.
+Coupled with fine components, Blue Apron provides comprehensive recipes that allow apartment-dwellers to become expert home chefs by trying new ingredients and cooking techniques every week.